 How it works

-We will issue a request for proposal (RFP) on February 1, 2022.
-The process for the RFP depends on the size of your project.
+This Year 1 request for proposals (RFP) was open from February 1, 2022. through March 14, 2022.
+There will be two RFPs in subsequent years, tentatively scheduled for February and August.
+The process for the RFP depends on the size of the project.

-Projects greater than 200 to 2,000kW are awarded incentive agreements through a competitive solicitation process.
-Bidding will take place in an online bid portal.
+Projects greater than 200kW up to 2,000kW are awarded tariff agreements through a competitive solicitation process.
+Bidding will take place in an online bid portal during the RFP window.

 ||Project Size (AC)